-Description This command sets the beacon interval for WLAN radio access points.
+Description This command sets the beacon interval for the WLAN radio.
 The interval is the frequency with which an AP broadcasts a packet in order to synchronize with the wireless network.
-This command is configured at the MDA level and is used by all APs for their associated beacon.

-Parameters milliseconds - the interval at which an AP broadcasts a packet that is used to synchronize with the wireless network config>card>mda>wlan-radio
+Parameters milliseconds - the interval at which an AP broadcasts a packet that is used to synchronize with the wireless network channel for this command depend on the configured country-code and frequency-band.
+See the